 7-IV.B.
 MEDICAL EXPENSE DEDUCTION

-Policies related to medical expenses are found in 6-II.D.
+Policies related to health and medical care expenses are found in 6-II.D.
 The amount of the deduction will be verified following the standard verification procedures described in Part I.

 Amount of Expense